Granville

 Granville has shown very soft population growth performance across periods assessed by AreaSearch

-Granville's population, as of August 2025, is approximately 3,187.
-This figure reflects a growth of 136 people since the 2021 Census, which reported a population of 3,051.
-The increase was inferred from the estimated resident population of 3,183 in June 2024 and an additional 7 validated new addresses since the Census date.
-This results in a population density ratio of 65 persons per square kilometer.
-Population growth was primarily driven by interstate migration contributing approximately 71.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Granville's population was around 3,187 as of August 2025.
+This reflected an increase of 136 people, which was a 4.5% rise since the 2021 Census that reported a population of 3,051 people.
+The change was inferred from the estimated resident population of 3,183 from the ABS as of June 2024 and an additional 7 validated new addresses since the Census date.
+This level of population equated to a density ratio of 65 persons per square kilometer.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 71.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population trends indicate a median increase just below that of Australian non-metropolitan areas.
-Based on the latest numbers, Granville is expected to increase by 206 persons by 2041, recording a total gain of 6.3% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections were adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Examining future population trends, a population increase just below the median of Australian non-metropolitan areas was expected, with the area expected to increase by 206 persons to 2041 based on the latest population numbers, recording a gain of 6.3% in total over the 17 years.

 Frequently Asked Questions - Population